Fi0nee/LoveSpouse_ESP_Python/README.md

+> ⚠️ **Attention:** This project is no longer maintained and is outdated.
+> The main development is now in the new repository: [LS-Buttplug](https://github.com/Fi0nee/LS-Buttplug)

 # LoveSpouse ESP32 Controller

 This project is designed to easily control cheap toys that use Muse/LoveSpouse applications via a web interface.